Answers to Frequently Asked Questions by the Law Offices of John A. Sterbick

-A – Possibly.
+Possibly.
 Yours is a very complex situation.
 If you have substantial personal assets, you may be forced to file Chapter 11 or the new Subchapter V bankruptcy.
 However, if you have depleted your personal assets, a Chapter 7 bankruptcy filing may be appropriate.
 Please note that certain tax debt is not dischargeable.
 John Sterbick can help you with what would be the best path to take.

-Q – Will I lose all of the money in my 401k, TSP, or VIP if I file Bankruptcy?
+Q – Will I lose all the money in my 401k, TSP, or VIP if I file bankruptcy?

 Q – Will I lose my cash value in the whole life insurance policy I have obtained?

-A – Probably not.
 There is a bankruptcy exemption available for much of the cash value, depending on the amount of whole life insurance you have.

 Q – Will I ever be able to obtain credit again?

 Yes.
 Bankruptcy resets your credit and gives you a fresh start.
-Many people can purchase homes two to three years after a bankruptcy discharge, and purchase cars the actual day you file bankruptcy, or even during, bankruptcy.
-Ironically, after completing a Chapter 7, you may receive many offers for car loans and credit cards.
+Many people can purchase homes two to three years after a bankruptcy discharge, and purchase cars the actual day you file bankruptcy, or even during bankruptcy.
+Ironically, after completing Chapter 7 bankruptcy, you may receive many offers for car loans and credit cards.
 The reason is that you cannot file Chapter 7 bankruptcy again for eight years, so you are now considered a good credit risk.
 If you charge purchases on your newly issued credit cards, the creditors have many years to pursue you for payment.

 Q – How do I get my driver’s license back?

-A – We can file a Chapter 13 for you and obtain immediate reinstatement of your license within two to three weeks if it was suspended for failing to pay court fines or being responsible for an accident in which you had no insurance.
+We can file a Chapter 13 for you and obtain reinstatement of your license within two to three weeks if it was suspended for failing to pay court fines or being responsible for an accident for which you had no insurance.

 Q – Can I file bankruptcy alone, or does my spouse need to file also?

-A – One spouse can file alone , but usually spouses file together to “clean out” any and all debts.
+One spouse can file alone.
+Usually, spouses file together to “clean out” all debts.

 Q – How often can I file bankruptcy?

-A – You must wait some period of time between each bankruptcy filing.
+You must wait eight years between each Chapter 7 bankruptcy filing.
 Contact us to find out about your eligibility.
 You may be able to file for chapter 13 bankruptcy if you need relief from debt.

 Q – How long does the filing process take?

-A – Your Chapter 7 Bankruptcy or Chapter 13 Bankruptcy can usually be filed with the Court in a short time.
+Your Chapter 7 Bankruptcy or Chapter 13 Bankruptcy case can usually be filed with the court in a short time.
 At most, your bankruptcy will be filed with the court only a few weeks after your initial appointment with our office, depending on how quickly you complete your paperwork and submit it to us.
-However, the amount of time required is dependent upon the complexity of your case as well as the workload in our office at the time.
+However, the amount of time required depends on the complexity of your case and the workload in our office at the time.

 Q – How soon will my wage garnishment stop?

-A – Your brighter financial future starts right away if you paychecks are under a garnishment.
-The bankruptcy filing in any chapter will stop the wage garnishment for most debts.
-In fact, if the garnishment has been going on for less than two months, you may get some or all of your garnished income returned to you.
+Your brighter financial future starts right away if your paychecks are under a garnishment.
+The bankruptcy filing in any chapter will stop the wage garnishment by the next pay cycle.
+In fact, if the garnishment has been going on for less than two months, you may get some or all your garnished income returned to you.
 Getting your garnished money back does not happen in all cases, however.
 It is best to consult with our firm on this point.

 Q – Will the bankruptcy case stop my foreclosure?

-A – If you are in a Chapter 7 case and you intend to surrender the home, then yes, the Chapter 7 case will place a temporary pause on the foreclosure process.
+If you are in a Chapter 7 case and you intend to surrender the home, then yes, the Chapter 7 case will place a temporary pause on the foreclosure process.
 The pause can be as little as two months and perhaps as long as six or more months.
 We can extend foreclosure out and even get it canceled.

 Q – Can I continue to live in my house after a bankruptcy filing?

-A – It is best to break this down into two answers.
-If you are in a Chapter 7 filing, and the house payments on all mortgages are all current, and your equity is exempt, then the Chapter 7 filing in most cases will not have any net negative effect upon you keeping your house, providing of course that you keep up the payments.
+It is best to break this down into two answers.
+If you are filing a Chapter 7 case, and the house payments on all mortgages are all current, and your equity is exempt, then the Chapter 7 filing in most cases will not have any net negative effect upon you keeping your house, providing of course that you keep up the payments.

-If you are in a Chapter 13 case, then the answer has two parts.
-If as of the time of the filing Chapter 13 the house payments on all mortgages are all current, then the Chapter 13 filing in most cases will not have any net negative effect upon you keeping your house, providing of course that you keep up the payments.
+If you are filing a Chapter 13 case, then the answer has two parts.
+If, as of the time of filing Chapter 13, the payments on all mortgages are all current, then the Chapter 13 filing in most cases will not have any net negative effect upon you keeping your house, providing, of course, that you keep up the payments.

 If you are in a Chapter 13 case that proposes to “save” the house because you are delinquent on mortgage payments, then so long as you make the payments as required into your Chapter 13 plan, then you can continue living in the house and keep it forever.